keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

        [ True, False,  True, False]])
 ```

+... which would represent a piece that looks like this:

 ![puzzle-cube-006](/img/puzzle-cube-006.png)

-### Converting each face into a solid object
+### Convert each face into a 3D object

 The simplest way to convert boolean arrays into solid, 3D-printable objects as to place a cube at each *true* value's coordinate.
 In general, however, we can use any shape as our puzzle element.
-Using [solidpython](https://github.com/SolidCode/SolidPython) we can define a python function called *element*, which generates OpenSCAD code for a cube with rounded edges:
+For example, using [solidpython](https://github.com/SolidCode/SolidPython), we can define a python function called *element* that generates a cube with rounded edges:

 ```python
 from solid import *